mrichmon/redis_workload/README.md

 # redis_workload
 Code to exercise redis for multithreading and multiprocessing.

-Executable replays log of mget(key) requests.
+The `redis_workload` executable replays a log of mget(key) requests.

-Input datafile should be a CSV file.
+The input datafile should be a CSV formated file.
 Each line in the CSV file is interpreted as a single mget call to Redis.
 Each comma separated on the line is used as a separate redis key.

 For example, a CSV data file containing: